 GECA aims to reward waste collection companies for implementing best practice waste collection.
-Recent sustainable initiatives are aiming at improving waste management, and reducing its environmental impact.

-This GECA standard is the first in a suite of waste standards GECA aims to develop in order to promote and reward best practice waste management.
+This standard is the first in a suite of waste standards GECA aims to develop in order to promote and reward best practice waste management.

 We would like to acknowledge the funding and support for the development of this standard including: NSW Office of Environment and Heritage, City of Sydney and the NSW Environment Protection Authority – a NSW EPA Waste Less Recycle More Initiative funded from the Waste Levy.

-The Better Building Partnership (BBP) has worked with NABERS and GECA to develop two supporting programs; NABERS Waste, and our Waste Collection Services standard.
+The Better Buildings Partnership (BBP) has worked with NABERS and GECA to develop two supporting programs; NABERS Waste, and our Waste Collection Services standard.
 BBP encourages leading organisations to embrace these two initiatives as part of their waste improvement program.

 An important resource is the Operational Waste Guidelines by BBP.
 The Guidelines were developed to assist building owners and property managers to work more effectively and consistently with their waste and cleaning contractors.
 The Guidelines include a number of tools to create, procure and implement effective waste management programs.

 You can find suggested wording and model on page 13 (A.1 Model Contract Clauses – Contractors) that includes the pathways to use the GECA Waste Collection Services standard and certified contractors into your own waste management program.